LenahAnnie/netflix-user-analysis-tableau/README.md

 ## 📬 Contact

-If you'd like to know more or collaborate, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/your-profile) or email me at your.email@example.com.
+If you'd like to know more or collaborate, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/lenah-annie-45935721b/)

 ---